 Each new NAIWE member is requested to post a professional profile, including education and years of experience, plus a sample of evaluated work, and a business description on the new NAIWE website.
 A prospective client would visit the Find a Professional page and search for the type of freelancer needed.
 From the list of potential service providers, the client will view chosen Professional Profile pages and select members to query from the information provided.
 The more information you post on your member site, the more likely you are to attract your ideal clients.

 Who are the members of NAIWE?

-NAIWE members are professional, independent writers and editors from any country in the world.
-They include:
+NAIWE members are professional, independent writers, editors, designers, and other publishing professionals from any country in the world.
+They include

 - Writers of fiction or non-fiction

 - Editors of fiction or non-fiction

 - Publishers and self-publishers